What are the factors affecting the weight?

 The effect of the weight is always directed towards the center of the Earth, On Earth, all the objects have the weight, but in space, all the objects are in a state of the weightlessness, The weight of any object can be measured by the spring scale by determining the extension of its spring.

-The factors affecting the weight
+Factors affecting the weight

-The weight of any object on the Earth’s surface increases by increasing the object’s mass, The weight of an object differs according to the planet (or the moon) where the object exists.
+The weight of any object on the Earth’s surface increases by increasing the object’s mass.
+The weight of an object differs according to the planet (or the moon) where the object exists.

-As the mass of the planet (place) increases. its gravitational force for an object increases, So the weight of the object increases.
+As the mass of the planet (place) increases. its gravitational force for an object increases, so the weight of the object increases.

-The weight of the object on the moon’s surface equals one-sixths of its weight on the Earth’s surface because Earth has greater mass and gravitational force than the moon.
+The weight of the object on the moon’s surface equals one-sixths of its weight on the Earth’s surface because the Earth has greater mass and gravitational force than the moon.

 The weight of anybody decreases when the distance between the body and the center of the planet increases because the gravitational force decreases.